microsoft/retina/docs/04-Captures/cli.md

 # Capture with Retina CLI

-The Retina capture command allows users to capture network traffic and metadata for the capture target, and send the data to the location defined by output configuration.
+The capture command in Retina allows users to capture network traffic and metadata for the capture target, and send the data to the location defined by output configuration.

-> Note: captures can also be performed with a [Capture CRD](../05-Concepts/CRDs/Capture.md) after [installing Retina](../02-Installation/01-Setup.md) **with capture support**.
+> NOTE: captures can also be performed with a [Capture CRD](../05-Concepts/CRDs/Capture.md) after [installing Retina](../02-Installation/01-Setup.md) **with capture support**.

 ## Starting a Capture

-`kubectl retina capture create [--flags]` creates a Capture with underlying Kubernetes jobs.
+`kubectl retina capture create <required-flags> [optional-flags]` creates a Capture with underlying Kubernetes jobs.

 ## Flags